NOAA-ORR-ERD/py_gd/README.md

 `gdmodule` (gitHub: https://github.com/Solomoriah/gdmodule) is a wrapper for gd that has been around along time.
 However:
- - It appears to be minimally maintained (last touched 9 years ago as of this writing)
+ - It appears to be unmaintained (last touched 12 years ago as of this writing)
  - It is a pretty direct wrapper around the gd old-style-C API
  - It is hand-written C extension code -- more or less the state of the art for 1995 when it was first written, but I really don't want to work on that code!